festvox/festvox/voices/README.md

 ### Building a vanilla phone level model

-We follow a three step procedure: Data preparation, Training and Testing
+We follow a three step procedure: Data preparation, Training and Testing.
+Everything related to a particular voice is in the directory 'vox'

+# Vox Setup

+mkdir vox
+cd vox
+$FESTVOXDIR/src/clustergen/setup_cg cmu us rms # For building RMS voice from arctic database

+# Copy the wavefiles and txt.done.data

 #### Data Preparation